 Grammar, spelling, vocabulary, composition, research, and other skills all receive extensive attention.
 Following recommendations by Dr. Beechick, once children are able to write independently, they copy short passages from prose and poetry and also take them by dictation.
 Occasionally, a literary passage with unusual spellings or punctuation will be studied first, then taken by dictation a few days later after students have been alerted to unusual features.
 In both cases, the ensuing lessons frequently refer back to the literary passage for the week (e.g., identify personal pronouns in the passage).
 Student activity books have lots of variety, and this helps stimulate and maintain students’ interest.

-Each book has 36 lessons and should take about one school year to complete if you use lessons daily.
-Although books are suggested for particular grade levels, once past the first year or two, you should be able to use the same level with children over a two to three year grade level span.
+Each course has 36 lessons and should take about one school year to complete if you use lessons daily.
+Although books are suggested for particular grade levels, once past the first year or two, you should be able to use the same level with children over a two to three year grade span.

 This is a great program for homeschoolers who want to use something other than traditional textbooks but are stymied as to how to accomplish this.
 It is also a very efficient way to cover the broad swath of language arts skills.

 The Red Book package - 2nd grade

 The course for this level comes in a boxed set containing the teacher manual, student activity book, and readers, although you can also purchase books individually.
 Although six illustrated readers come with the program, you will need to borrow or purchase ten additional children’s books such as Little Bear, Corduroy, and Billy and Blaze.
 (The inclusion of the illustrated readers is the reason this course comes in a package, unlike the rest of the courses.)